 What better way to celebrate this glorious season than with a decadent slice of super moist gluten free pumpkin bread, swirled with chocolate, and sprinkled with cinnamon and nutmeg.
 Guaranteed to make your house smell amazing.

-Enjoy it for breakfast, dessert or as a midday snack — really, any time of day, every time of year.
+Enjoy it for breakfast, dessert or as a midday snack — really, any time of day and every time of year are the perfect reason to enjoy this low carb bread!
 Because those of us sticking a low carb foods shouldn’t have to miss out on a holiday this delicious!

 So turn on that oven and let’s bake some gluten free pumpkin bread!